Mom bathes 1-year-old son with rare skin disorder in bleach to keep him alive

 A mom from Washington state bathes her 1-year-old son in bleach twice a week, because she wants him to defy the odds for children born with his rare genetic skin disorder.
 She wants him to live a long life.

-Alicia Barber gave birth to Jamison Spam, who has harlequin ichthyosis, in May of 2017.
+Alicia Barber gave birth to Jamison Stam, who has harlequin ichthyosis, in May of 2017.
 Photos of the newborn show an infant clinging to life covered in a patchwork of skin and sores.

 Doctors gave Jamison no life expectancy.